pqnelson/pqnelson.github.com/_posts/2015-12-27-tutorial-automath.md

 I've been studying the history of theorem provers (I intend to write a post summarizing the amazing history), and I've been stuck on Automath.
-It's a peculiar langauge that closely resembles assembly code, but has idiosyncratic notions.
-I'll try to unravel the basics of Automath in this post, and walkthrough some example code snippets.
+It's a peculiar language that closely resembles assembly code, but has idiosyncratic notions.
+I'll try to unravel the basics of Automath in this post, and walk-through some example code snippets.

 # The Basics